-The Company is a junior mineral exploration company with an experienced management team engaged in the acquisition, exploration, and development of properties for the mining of minerals.
+The Company is a junior mineral exploration company with an experienced management team engaged in acquiring, exploring, and developing properties for mining minerals.
 GPM is in the process of exploring its mineral properties and has not yet determined whether these properties contain any economically recoverable mineral reserves.
-The success of the Company is dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete exploration and development of its properties, the selling prices of minerals at the time, if ever, that the Company commences production from its properties, government policies and regulations and future profitable production or proceeds from the disposition of such properties.
+The success of the Company is dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete exploration and development of its properties, the selling prices of minerals at the time, if ever, that the Company commences production from its properties, government policies and regulations, and future profitable production or proceeds from the disposition of such properties.